drufball/yosai/_drafts/actualization.md

 The woman eyed Moto.
 "Why would a youngling like you have business at the Bloodhall?"

 Moto bristled.
-The woman only seemed to be a few years older than him.
+The woman couldn't be more than a few years older than him.
 "Why would a glimmer like you be manning the railcarts?"

 Most of the mechanical work and weapons research in Iga was overseen by glimmers.
 The race's supernatural affinity for crystals and metallic alloys gave them an innate proficiency with tinkering.
 Most made new tools and technologies for society.
 The less scrupulous ones invented weapons for Iga.
 Almost none operated railway carts.